American consumers have always been in debt, but never to the extent we were in 2019.

 - A debt management program won’t work if you can’t make regular monthly payments.
 Once you miss or make late payments, your creditors will remove you from the program.
 This eliminates any benefits you’ve been granted, and you’re back in the same negative situation.

 - Some people simply have too much debt to benefit from a debt management program.
-These programs are designed to offer affordable monthly payment schedules that last no more than 60 months (5 years).
+These programs are designed to offer affordable monthly payment schedules that last 3-5 years.
 You may have so much debt that even with reduced interest rates and fees, you can’t afford to repay your total debt within that timeframe.

-- While many providers are nonprofit, some agencies charge high fees and may not disclose that your full monthly payment is not applied to the repayment of your debt.
+- While many providers are nonprofit, some agencies charge high fees for a debt management plan and may not disclose that your full monthly payment is not applied to the repayment of your debt.
 Using a nonprofit provider can help you avoid paying unnecessary fees.